Facebook Ad Account Disabled? Check if Your Business is Verified First! Here's How.

 - Taxpayer identification number

-Step 5: Wait until you receive an email/notification you have been approved.
+- Wait until you receive an email/notification that you’ve been approved.

 If you get approved, you’re good to go.
 If not, then move on to these next steps…